Starshine7/test_git/Readme.md

-# my first git test
+# my first GIT test

+!!NEW README!!
 It's all about GIT